-We are really excited about introducing this unique combination of a 6 week internship in Arusha, with the option to add a further 4 weeks of volunteering in conservation, community and eco-tourism based at the coast in Dar es Salaam.
+Fantastic and unique opportunities to combine a 6 week internship in the safari capital of Arusha, with a further 4 weeks of volunteering in conservation, community and eco-tourism based at the Indian Ocean coast in Dar es Salaam.

 2 different locations - lots of projects and challenges to get your teath stuck into.

-All the internships are based in Arusha for 6 weeks - 4 departures per year.
+All the internships are based in Arusha for 6 weeks.
 Travel out and live with other leap interns but head off independently during the day.
 This provides great team spirit and friends to travel with on your time off.

 Teach both inside and outside the classroom.
 We work with different types of schools offering different challenges - private, government, rurual or in Arusha itself - primary to secondary, covering all different subjects, sports and extra curricular activities.
 Choose to work as an assistant or main teacher - the level of responsiblity will depend on your confidence and experience.
 But don't panic we provide teaching guides and can reccomend TEFL courses to ease your way!

 Internships available in publishing and broadcasting.
 In both cases you'll be needed to help with research, editing, accessing advertising revenue, photography and with general program/publication development and design.

 We work with 2 well respected, small, law firms who specialise in human rights and general law.
 You'll be able to assist with research for ongoing cases, help with briefs, attend court, research and much more depending on your interests and dedication when on the ground.